KATAOKA GATÔ II

 Kataoka Gatô II was a 19th century Ôsaka actor, who was able to perform a wide range of tachiyaku, katakiyaku or onnagata roles.
 Wagoto and jitsugoto roles were his forte.
 He posthumously received the name of Kataoka Nizaemon IX.

-Kataoka Gatô II playing the role of Asama Tomoenojô in the drama "Asama-ga-Dake Omokage Zôshi", which was staged in August 1871 at the Kado no Shibai
+Kataoka Gatô II playing the role of Asama Tomoenojô in the drama "Asama-ga-Dake Omokage Zôshi", which was staged in the 8th lunar month of 1871 at the Kado no Shibai

 Print made by Utagawa Toyokuni in 1861